Adarsh-Pixel/ansible/README.md

 #        & if the variable is present in between the string of words, you don't have to enclose them in quotes.

 #       1) No two tasks of a play can have the same name.

+## Ansible Roles

+---
+roles/
+    common/                     # This hirerachy represents a "role" tasks/
+            main.yml            # <--- tasks file can include smaller files if warranted handlers/
+            main.yml            # <-- handlers file
+        templates/
+            ntp.conf.js         # ,---- templates end in .j2
+        files/
+            bar.txt             # <-- files for use with the copy resource foo.sh              # <--- script files for use with the script resoruce vars/
+            main.yml            # variables associated with this role defaults/
+            main.yml            # <--- default lower priority variable for this role meta/
+            main.yml            # <--- role dependencies
+---